MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Create the conversation

-Create the conversation if it does'nt exist or you do'nt know the `conversationId`.
+You must create the conversation if it does not exist or you don't know the `conversationId`.
 You can only create the conversation once and store the `conversationId` value or `conversationReference` object.

 After the conversation is created, you must get the conversation ID.